sillvva/Zen-Nebula/README.md

 ###

-<p align="left">• Go to "https://addons.mozilla.org/en-US/firefox/addon/bonjourr-startpage/" and install this extension<br><br>• The newtab must be replaced by this now, on the bottom right you will see a settings button for newtab.
-Change the settings to these</p>
+<p align="left">• Go to "https://addons.mozilla.org/en-US/firefox/addon/bonjourr-startpage/" and install this extension.<br><br>• The new tab must be replaced by this now.
+On the bottom right, you will see a settings button for new tab.
+Change the settings to these:</p>

 ###